cpea2506/one_monokai.nvim/README.md

 ```

 #### Note:
-Options need to be set before loading the colorscheme with `colorscheme`
+Options need to be set before loading the colorscheme with `colorscheme` or `setup`

 ### Custom
 You can easily custom your highlight group.
 Override the list of supported values or add more on your own.